ConnorGehman/Assignment-3-API-Part-1/Group3_v1.md

 ## Manitoba Covid Tracker API

 #### Description
-The Manitoba Covid Tracker API can be used to programmatically retrieve and analyze data related to the current Covid situation in the province of Manitoba.

-The API provides a summary of covid cases, recoveries, deaths, and hospitalization across the province.
+The Manitoba Covid Tracker API provides a summary of covid cases, recoveries, deaths, and hospitalization across the province.

 #### Endpoints: (all GET requests)
 ##### Get all Covid cases in Manitoba